BuGlessRB/lockandload/README.md

    Loads low priority ordered css files asynchronously;
    after the stylesheet has been applied, it fulfills the optional `id` dependency.
-- `js(url, "async"?)`<br />
+- `js(url, "async"?, noCORS?)`<br />
-   Loads Javascript file, if the second optional argument `"async"` is provided, the load will be asynchronous.
+   Loads Javascript file.
+If the second optional argument `"async"` is provided, the load will be asynchronous.
+If the third optional argument is true, the script will be loaded without `crossOrigin` parameter (typically needed to load GTM).
 - `jsa(alias, path)`<br />
    Define aliases for javascript file paths to be referenced through `require.load(alias)` to load the file on demand.